Our AtoZMarkets Ethereum guide for dummies explains what the second-biggest cryptocurrency is, how it works and how you can use it in everyday life.

 Why Is It Called Ethereum?

 You might be wondering, why Ethereum was called that way?
+This is an important question you need to know in this Ethereum guide.
 Vitalik Buterin says in that regard: “I was browsing a list of elements from science fiction on Wikipedia when I came across the name.
-I immediately realized that I liked it better than all of the other alternatives that I had seen; I suppose it was the fact that sounded nice and it had the word "ether", referring to the hypothetical invisible medium that permeates the universe and allows light to travel.”
+I immediately realized that I liked it better than all of the other alternatives that I had seen; I suppose it was the fact that sounded nice and it had the word “ether”, referring to the hypothetical invisible medium that permeates the universe and allows light to travel.”